Welcome to the John Louis Petit website

 November 2022

-The book launch received wide media coverage in newspapers (eg The Guardian), magazines (eg Country Life, Antique Collecting) and over ten outlets in total.
+The book launch received widespread media coverage in newspapers (eg The Guardian), magazines (eg Country Life, Antique Collecting) and many other outlets in print and on-line.

-Andrew Graham-Dixon, author of A History of British Art, and broadcaster has written:
+Andrew Graham-Dixon, author of A History of British Art, and broadcaster wrote:

 “There has been nothing like this in the field of British art for a long time.
 This book marks the rediscovery of a more or less completely forgotten master – an artist whose work, particularly in the medium of watercolour, reaches the highest peaks of innovation and virtuosity, worthy of comparison with that even of Turner.
 High praise, but not too high.